Perth Train Station Part 1

 How to book your Tour

 There are no cash payments at the premises, so all tours must be booked in advance, or paid by debit or credit card (at the shop/hub) prior to the tour.
-All our tours starting in Pitlochry can now be booked online.

 Please note that there are only a maximum of 4 places on any given tour.